Biddenham

 Biddenham is a village and civil parish in the Borough of Bedford in Bedfordshire, England, located around 2 mi west of Bedford town centre near the A428 road.
 It forms part of the wider Bedford urban area.

 History

+The earliest archaeological evidence from Biddenham dates to the Palaeolithic, from the site of Deep Spinney.
+These were some of the first major Palaeolithic discoveries in England, although they were probably deposited there by glacial flow.

 Biddenham is the location of the Manor Hospital, a BMI Healthcare private hospital.
-The village also contains St James Church, The Three Tuns pub, and a sports pavilion with a cricket pitch and a rugby field (interchangeable depending on the season).
+The village also contains St James Church, The Three Tuns pub, and a sports pavilion with a cricket pitch and football pitch (interchangeable depending on the season).